Investors are Wary of R&D Black Holes

 Let’s consider the six stages normally associated with R&D, and the boundaries and project-specific activities interwoven therein:

 - Basic technology research.
 The first stage is basic research on a technology that shows a potential for solving a difficult or expensive problem.
 Look only for grants, universities, and enterprise sponsors at this stage.
-Real products are only speculation at this stage, and mentioning a large list of them won’t help get outside investors.
+Your products are merely speculation at this stage, and mentioning a large list of them won’t help get outside investors.

 - Technology development.
 This stage is the transition to pilot-scale research on the technology.
 It may entail a number of false starts, but no products.
 A successful result is a one-of-a-kind technology that shows enough promise both technically and economically to warrant demonstration.
 Funding sources are still the same as stage one.